Preparing for all three stages of labour

 Hopefully your expertly packed maternity bags are ready to go and you’ve got a car seat for you to leave safely with baby afterwards.
-Someone can always get your stuff to you in the hospital if you go into labour somewhere unexpected.
+Someone can always get your belongings to you in the hospital if you go into labour somewhere unexpected.
 You should ideally have your pregnancy notes on you at all times anyway, so you can hand the folder and your birth plan in to the desk in the maternity unit.

 Once you’re admitted

-As we mentioned earlier, there are several stages of labour so if you arrive at hospital and they think it’s too early, you may be asked to go back home and keep as comfortable as possible until the the start of labour.
+As we mentioned earlier, there are several stages of labour so if you arrive at hospital and they think it’s too early, you may be asked to go back home and keep as comfortable as possible until the start of labour.
 So call first, let them know how you’re feeling, and see what they think.
 Once you’re in established labour a midwife will check you over and monitor the baby’s heart and position to work out what stage of labour you’re at.